segmentstream-com/segmentstream-com.github.io/_docs/for-developer/snippet.md

 ### <a name="0"></a>Introduction
 ------
-For the correct operation of DigitalDataManager, when loading each page of the site, you need to call 2 files:
+For the correct operation of SegmentStream, when loading each page of the site, you need to call 2 files:
  1. https://cdn.ddmanager.ru/ddm-initialization/`<project_id>`.js
  2. https://cdn.ddmanager.ru/sdk/dd-manager.js

-You should contact the DigitalDataManager team to receive your `<project_id>`.
+You should contact the SegmentStream team to receive your `<project_id>`.

 The first file contains information about the settings that the analyst made in the control panel [https://admin.ddmanager.ru](https://admin.ddmanager.ru).
 You can read more about the features in the [analysts section](/for-analyst/index).<br/>
-The second file is the latest stable version of the DigitalDataManager library.
+The second file is the latest stable version of the SegmentStream library.

 Below we show the 2 ways of connecting the files to your site.

 ### <a name="1"></a>Standard connection via remote CDN
 ------
-To connect the DigitalDataManager via our CDN:
+To connect the SegmentStream via our CDN:

 1. Copy the snippet and paste it into the code for each page of your site.
 ```JavaScript